Saturday, February 15, 2025

 You wouldn't have thrown this away if Old Man Depression was knocking on your door.

 I've seen a lot of people say that recipes from this era are underseasoned, and I agree that a lot of them are.
 But I think the tiny seasoning amounts in most ingredient lists were meant to be starting points that you, the home cook, would expand on.
-But I have to credit the recipe writers for using a truly huge amount of parsley in this recipe.
+With that said, I have to credit the recipe writers for using a truly huge amount of parsley in this recipe.
 This is exactly as much as the ingredients list calls for, and not a speck more.
 Perhaps fresh parsley would have been better, but we are economizing.

 At this point, it was time to put our bread on top and get this into the oven.
-Our recipe calls for "One-fourth loaf of French bread," which I was only too happy to purchase.
-Even today, French bread is only one dollar per loaf at the grocery store near me.
+Our recipe calls for "one-fourth loaf of French bread," which I was only too happy to purchase.
+Even today, French bread is just one dollar per loaf at the grocery store near me.
 But then I started wondering: was French bread already a thing in grocery stores in the 1930s?
 I know that no grocery store today is complete without a rack of baguettes, but was that already the case in 1933?
 (Of course, supermarkets didn't really exist then, but that's another matter.)
 Or did most bakeries sell cheap French bread in those days?

-Anyway, today's recipe taught me that bread shrinks when you toast it I cut enough slices to cover this pan exactly.
+Anyway, today's recipe taught me that bread shrinks when you toast it.
+I cut enough slices to cover this pan exactly.
 But after getting them out of the oven, I had to add two more to cover the empty space.

 In case you forgot that the Depression was on, this recipe calls for only three tablespoons of cheese to sprinkle over enough soup to serve a medium-sized family.
 Obviously, I let myself be a bit more extravagant than that.
 Provolone seemed like a great match, but I couldn't find any in brick form.
 I was mildly irked at having to pay the deli-counter markup for sliced cheese.
 But a good onion is worth it.